arielgarmendia/arch_migration_ADRs/ADRs/assumption2.md

 ## Considered Options

-* Identify the specify domain where these endpoints will reside.
+* Identify the specific domain where these endpoints will reside.
 * If a domain bounded microservice corresponding to a group of endpoints exists, then we need to move it to this one.
 * If it doesn´t exist, we need to create one, and the corresponding infrastructure; then we have to move the endpoint(s) into the corresponding microservice.